 - Remove manure immediately, every 24 hours.
 Any piled manure can develop mold and a condition in humans called histoplasmosis.

-Tips to Raising Quail
+Tips for Raising Quail

 - Use a wire brush to clean the cage floor of any droppings that have stuck to the bottom.